iofu728/Task/README.md

 - **Task**:

-  - Description: This is a very simple binary classification task, you can design your model in any way you want.
+  - Description: This is a very simple _binary classification task_, you can design your model in any way you want.
   - Evaluation: AUC, area under the ROC curve
   - Data: The data file are provided in your answer submission folder in SharePoint (the link shown above).
   - train.csv: used to train model.